jonfernq/English-Teaching/Dialogues/LendingMoneyToAFriend.md

 Susan: Yeah, I definitely learned my lesson.
 I don't think I will be lending money to friends anymore.

 Elizabeth: It's understandable.
 Losing money and a friend at the same time is definitely not worth it.

+### Word List:

+- lent: past tense of "lend," meaning to give someone something (usually money) with the expectation of it being returned
+- regret: feeling of sadness or disappointment about something that has happened or been done
+- emergency: a serious, unexpected, and often dangerous situation requiring immediate action
+- disappointing: causing someone to feel unhappy or let down
+- refused: declined or rejected something, usually an offer or request

 ### Reading Comprehension Questions: